 There would be a significant impact under CEQA for both alternatives.
-Twenty-seven archaeological resources are known to exist in the APE, although the continued presence of these resources in the APE has not been field verified.
+Twenty-six archaeological resources are known to exist in the APE, although the continued presence of these resources in the APE has not been field verified.
 Alternatives A and B (both viaduct options) would affect the same number of resources, a total of 25.
 Grading or excavation for construction could damage or destroy these archaeological resources, diminishing the resource's integrity and thereby eliminating the resource's ability to provide important scientific information.

-The Authority will survey areas prior to work (CUL-MM#1) and implement the ATP (CUL-MM#2 and CUL-MM#3), which provides specific performance standards to avoid, minimize, or mitigate each impact to the extent possible and provide enforceable performance standards to follow the NRHP and SOI's standards when implementing the mitigation measures.
-Specifically, the ATP will focus on the treatment of known and unknown archaeological resources and will require the phased identification, evaluation, and mitigation of archaeological resources in the APE.
+The Authority would survey areas prior to work (CUL-MM#1) and implement the ATP (CUL-MM#2), which provides specific performance standards to avoid, minimize, or mitigate each impact to the extent possible and provide enforceable performance standards to follow the NRHP and SOI's standards when implementing the mitigation measures.
+Specifically, the ATP would focus on the treatment of known and unknown archaeological resources and would require the phased identification, evaluation, and mitigation of archaeological resources in the APE.

-The ATP will reduce or eliminate impacts on known archaeological resources for both alternatives.
+Implementation of the ATP would reduce or eliminate impacts on known archaeological resources for both alternatives.
 Therefore, the impact would be less than significant.